On this page:

 World Stroke Organization

-Sarah Belson, International Lead, is the secretary of the Stroke Support Organisation (SSO) Committee of the WSO.
+Juliet Bouverie, CEO of the Stroke Association, is a member of the WSO board and a member of the Stroke Support Organisation (SSO) Committee of the WSO.
 The purpose of the committee is to support the strengthening of a global network of SSOs, particularly in low and middle-income countries.

 Visit the WSO website for more information.